jjjuande/EasyGoogleMobileAds/README-EN.md

     // Set the tag for child directed treatment to false (or true)
     // If you don't know how this option must be used, don't use it.
     EasyGoogleMobileAds.GetInterstitialManager ().TagForChildDirectedTreatment (false);

-The following code will initialize the interstitial with the given Ad Unit ID.
-You must add it just after the code above, and at the beggining of the game.  _(This will prepare the ad to be shown downloading it.
-It won't display any interstitial.
-Keep reading.)_

-    EasyGoogleMobileAds.GetInterstitialManager().PrepareInterstitial("ca-app-pub-XXXXXXXXXXXXXXXX/XXXXXXXXXX");

-Use this line **every time** you want to show the interstitial. _(This line won't do anything while there is no available ad to show.
-The ad needs some time to be downloaded between the call to Prepareinterstitial and ShowInterstitial, and between calls to ShowInterstitial.
-When the interstitial is shown, the next ad will be downloaded.)_

-    EasyGoogleMobileAds.GetInterstitialManager().ShowInterstitial();

 ### Intersticiales - Events ###